nisutte/voxel-serl/README.md

 ## Handover TODO's

 - [x] Make dual robot pointcloud work
+- [x] set up BT to grip a box at the start
+- [x] set up start poses
+- [x] come up with a good reward
+- [x] collision detection between robots
+- [x] add difference parameters between the EE
+- [x] share the same voxnet backbone (less gpu mem, also can be frozen)
 - [ ] ReplayBuffer -> make successfull picks more likely to be picked
-- [ ] set up BT to grip a box at the start
-- [ ] set up start poses
-- [ ] come up with a good reward
-- [ ] collision detection between robots
+- [ ] do some demos and first training runs
-- [ ] add difference parameters between the EE
+- [ ] examine ensemble sizes and subsampling
-- [x] share the same voxnet backbone (less gpu mem, also can be frozen)

 ## Contributions